-Safaris of both Gir National Park (Gir Jungle Trail) and Gir Interpretation Zone (Devalia Safari Park) can be booked online here.
+Permits for both Gir National Park (Gir Jungle Trail) and Gir Interpretation Zone (Devalia Safari Park) can be booked online here.
 The earliest that bookings can be made is three months in advance, and the latest is 48 hours beforehand.
 Only 30 vehicles are allowed in the national park at a time, so permits for the Gir Jungle Trail are limited.

-As from November 2015, all bookings (e-permits) for the Gir Jungle Trail 6 a.m safari slot must be made online.
-This decision was made to prevent the huge rush for permits and touts from selling permits to visitors.
+Do note that all permits for the Gir Jungle Trail MUST be obtained online.
+This decision was made in late 2015 to prevent touts from selling permits to visitors.
 It's not mandatory to make bookings for Devalia Safari Park online.

 Certain types of private vehicles are allowed in the park but only if they use petrol.
 A driver and guide are still required.

 Where to Stay

 An excellent eco-friendly option is Asiatic Lion Lodge.
 It opened in early 2014 and is the first eco-tourism project at Gir.